jodolrui/glue/README.md

 Note that each part/file is written using normal [Vue 3 Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) syntax.

-Finally the parts of the component must to be assemblied using function `compose`:
+Finally the parts of the component must to be assembled using function `compose`:

 ```js
 // Foobar.vue